 DTC #: 0164

 Tax ID #: 93-0691187

-If you are gifting mutual fund shares: the mutual fund will usually be able to set up a courtesy account for MRG Foundation.
+If you are gifting proprietary mutual funds that cannot transfer to another firm like Schwab: the mutual fund will usually be able to set up a courtesy account for MRG Foundation.
 Ask the mutual fund or your investment advisor to send the new account forms to MRG Foundation.
 Then prepare a letter of instruction to the mutual fund, asking them to transfer the designated number of shares to the new MRG Foundation account, at no sales fee.